-On a regular basis we hold class councils where children can discuss school related issues and make suggestions in class.
-These suggestions are then taken to the School Council which has 2 members from each class from Year 2 to 6.
+Our Class MP’s discuss school related issues and make suggestions in class.
+These suggestions are then taken to the School Parliment which has 2 members from each class from Year 2 to 6.

-Every year we hold mock elections where the pupils vote for class councillors from Year 2 to 6.
-These children then form the School Council.
+Every year we hold mock elections where the pupils vote for Class MP’s from Year 2 to 6.
+These children then form the School Parliment.

 Year 5 act as ‘Playground Pals’ and they organise games and activities for the infant children at lunch times.
 The Playground Pals have had formal training from Chorley School Sports Partnership.

 The Rule of Law